 - ¾ cup + 1 tablespoon heavy whipping cream

 - ⅓ cup milk chocolate chips

 Making the Cake (35 minutes + 25 minutes baking + cooling)

-- Preheat the oven to 375 F. Lightly butter a 9-inch cake pan (it should be at least 2 inches deep) and line the base with parchment paper.
+- Preheat the oven to 375 F. Lightly butter a 9-inch springform pan (it should be at least 2 inches deep) and line the base with parchment paper.